 Development of and solutions to the acoustic wave equation in extended media.
 Propagation of plane waves in fluids and reflection and transmission at plane boundaries.
 Steady state response of acoustic cavities and propagation in waveguides.
 Sound absorption and dispersion for classical fluids.
 The eikonal equation and necessary conditions for ray acoustics; refraction and ray diagrams.
 Method of images.
 Mode propagation in shallow water channels.
 Laboratory experiments on selected topics.
-PREREQUISITES: A course in mechanics (e.g., PH 2151); differential equations (e.g., MA 2121).
+PREREQUISITES: A course in basic mechanics and a course in differential equations.